Home

 Think of this coach like a personal money trainer focused on this one part of your financial life.
 In that respect, they are like other personal trainers.
 They use tools and exercises to get the best performance out of their "athletes."

 And, they help their students or clients get past the stumbling blocks that can get in the way.
-In this case, a coach for allowances is a mentor to help you (and your kids) develop or refine an allowance.
+In this case, a coach for kids' allowances is a mentor to help you (and your kids) develop or refine an allowance.
 This can include figuring out how much an allowance should be, what expenses everyone will be responsible for and how to manage the tracking of it all.
 If an allowance is going to be tied to chores or other responsibilities, the coach can help outline those tasks and gain agreement on the tasks.

 Why would you need an allowance coach?